Improved InnoDB I/O Scalability¶

 This variable changes the size of transaction log records.
 The default size of 512 bytes is good in most situations.
 However, setting it to 4096 may be a good optimization with SSD cards.
 While settings other than 512 and 4096 are possible, as a practical matter these are really the only two that it makes sense to use.
 Clean restart and removal of the old logs is needed for the variable

 innodb_log_block_size to be changed.
-Note: This feature implementation is considered BETA quality.
+Note: This feature implementation is considered Experimental quality.

 This is an existing MySQL 5.6 system variable that has a new allowed value